CsWebAutomationTeam/ReactNotifier/README.md

 # React Notifier

-A app which notifies user.
+A app which notifies user via mail.